jeffsponaugle/Kartana3/README.md

 The Shift operations are defined and partially decoded, but not in the physcial implementation.
 The intention was to add this via a 5th PCB or via enhancements to the ALU PCB.

 The Jump operation is absolute only, but there is space for a relative jump instruction not yet implemented.
-With such a small instruction address space the relative jump is not needed.
+With such a small instruction address space the relative jump is not required.
 Jump operations are flag driven, with two simple flag types: Carry and Zero.

 All decode and operation logic is direct sequential logic with no microcode.
 Microcode would be a slighty more compact implementation, but given the simple instruction set direct logic was straightfoward to design.
 This also improved overall clock performance, which is operation at at least 2.5Mhz real clock rate.
+The longest path thru the micro-sequence logic is two gate delays, so the control logic alone could probably operate at >20Mhz.

 ## Physcial Implementation